How Entanglement Reshapes the Geometry of Quantum Differential Privacy: Conclusion

 \section{Conclusion}

 In this work, we established a quantitative relationship between quantum entanglement and quantum local differential privacy.
 We first considered a quantum processing model with entangled inputs, where both the mechanism and measurements were restricted to local operations to avoid additional entanglement.
 Within this framework, we then defined entanglement-constrained $\varepsilon$-QLDP against local measurement adversaries (EC-LM-$\varepsilon$-QLDP).
 By capturing the nonconvex geometry of the entanglement-constrained set $\bH_s$ via manifold parametrization and using the KKT conditions in Riemannian optimization, we characterized the dependence of EC-LM-$\varepsilon$-QLDP on the entanglement entropy, and obtained an explicit bound for the QLDP leakage level.
 Finally, several numerical experiments illustrated our theoretical results.

-Our central finding is a phase-transition phenomenon of QLDP with entanglement: insufficient entanglement leaves the QLDP leakage level unchanged, whereas sufficiently strong entanglement strictly enhances privacy, leading to a monotonic reduction in the QLDP leakage level.
-In contrast to classical correlations, which typically degrade privacy guarantees, quantum entanglement emerges as a constructive resource for privacy protection.
+Our central finding is a phase-transition phenomenon of QLDP with entanglement: insufficient entanglement leaves the QLDP leakage level unchanged, whereas sufficiently strong entanglement makes the exact leakage strictly smaller than its unentangled value and yields an explicitly computable upper bound that decreases strictly with the entanglement entropy.
+This bound provides progressively stronger certified privacy guarantees and can certify that some non-private mechanisms become private under sufficiently strong entanglement constraints.

-Future work will investigate multipartite entanglement structures whose correlations cannot be characterized by any finite collection of local bipartite entanglement, but instead are captured by some global topological invariants.
-In addition, we aim to develop robust privacy-preserving protocols that exploit entanglement to enhance privacy guarantees in quantum communication and quantum machine learning.
+Future work will investigate the connection between quantum non-locality, the Heisenberg uncertainty principle, and quantum differential privacy.
+Another future direction we aim to develop is robust privacy-preserving protocols that exploit entanglement to enhance privacy guarantees in quantum communication and quantum machine learning.